muellsen/TREX/README.md

 ### External solvers
 Two solvers have been tested to solve the TREX problem in SOCP form.

-- ecos: Conic solver for the cTREX
+- ecos: Conic solver for the c-TREX.
 The software can be downloaded [here](https://github.com/embotech/ecos).
 The MATLAB interface can be found [here](https://github.com/embotech/ecos-matlab).

-- SCS: SOCP solver for the cTREX
+- SCS: SOCP solver for the c-TREX.
 SCS can be downloaded [here](https://github.com/cvxgrp/scs).

 The solver packages should be compiled and placed in the solver/ folder.